 Research and development expenses decreased by \$136,826, or 69%, for the three months ended March 31, 2025 when compared to the corresponding period of 2024.
-During 2025, the decrease in research and development expenses are primarily associated with nearing completion on our repeat-dose toxicology study of APTN-101 that began in late 2023 along with costs related to our assay development program.
-Offsetting those decreases were increases in post-Merger compensation costs for research and development personnel.
-Costs incurred during the three months ended March 31, 2024 consist primarily of costs for the ongoing assay development and repeat-dose toxicology studies.
+During 2025, the decrease in research and development expenses are primarily associated with nearing completion on our repeat-dose toxicology study of APTN-101 that began in late 2023 along with costs related to our assay development program, both with third-party service providers, that totalled approximately \$48,000.
+Offsetting those decreases were increases in post-Merger compensation costs for research and development personnel of approximately \$14,000.
+Costs incurred during the three months ended March 31, 2024 consist primarily of costs for the ongoing assay development and repeat-dose toxicology studies with our third-party service providers.